chasehawaii/chasehawaii.github.io/index.md

 Kalani Sanidad, Junior, Computer Science:

 CONS:
-the first thing i noticed was that it didn't scale to mobile, but it should be fine.

-when i open it up on browser, i tried scaling it every which way. when i did, the "getting started" didn't move with the scaled page. for that, that is a minor fix.

-when you submit, there was no indication of success or failed.

-login didn't work(yes i have a dev environment login)
+The first thing i noticed was that it didn't scale to mobile, but it should be fine.
+When i open it up on browser, i tried scaling it every which way. when i did, the "getting started" didn't move with the scaled page. for that, that is a minor fix.
+When you submit, there was no indication of success or failed.
+Login didn't work(yes i have a dev environment login)

-add comment doesn't work

-i am guessing nothing works when you aren't logged in.

-on the adventure feed maybe add search text box for searching a specific place

-on the create adventure page maybe start off with a default form. and have the buttons highlighted
+Add comment doesn't work, I am guessing nothing works when you aren't logged in.
+On the adventure feed maybe add search text box for searching a specific place.
+On the create adventure page maybe start off with a default form. and have the buttons highlighted.

 PRO:
-for one, it made it easy for me to find the login and logout.

-there isn't much there so for users that don't know much about technology(and i know a couple of surfers would like something like this) and have it easy for them.

-there is a checklist for tourist to do adventurous stuff since that is something newly weds would like to do.... or i would think so.

-i don't know what is supposed to be on the profile page, but i am guessing that it looks well.

-if everything works, it would give it 4.8/5

-but for now 3/5 because login couldn't work and once that works, it should go up.
+For one, it made it easy for me to find the login and logout.
+There isn't much there so for users that don't know much about technology(and i know a couple of surfers would like something like this) and have it easy for them.
+There is a checklist for tourist to do adventurous stuff since that is something newly weds would like to do.... or i would think so.
+Idon't know what is supposed to be on the profile page, but i am guessing that it looks well.
+If everything works, it would give it 4.8/5,  but for now 3/5 because login couldn't work and once that works, it should go up.

 Ted Jacoby, Senior, Biochemistry: